Optimising legal management

-Rob Dinning has had an eventful career, from spending the ‘tiger economy’ boom in Freshfields Singapore office, and working in the embryonic fintech industry in New York following the dotcom bust, to advising shareholders during the 2009 financial crisis before joining a major bank.
-Through it all, he says, he drew on the skills and experience from his time at Freshfields.
+Rob Dinning has had an eventful career, spending the ‘tiger economy’ boom in Freshfields' Singapore office, working in the embryonic fintech industry in New York following the dotcom bust and advising shareholders during the financial crisis.
+He's now advising law firms and in-house functions on improving the way they operate.

 Rob first joined Freshfields in the summer of 1990 as a summer student in the second year of his law degree.
 ‘We had a thoroughly fun time; there was only one firm I wanted to join after that month’ he recalls.
 ‘It was also a valuable introduction to the practice of corporate law and the office environment – you forget that students just don’t have experience of the working world.’

 Following his summer of fun, Rob returned to law school with a deferred contract that allowed him some time backpacking around Asia and the US before he joined Freshfields’ corporate department in 1993.

 His time spent travelling in Asia meant that, after his second seat, Rob applied for a litigation seat in Hong Kong.
 ‘I didn’t get it because it had already been offered, but I was given the alternative of a banking seat in Singapore.
 It was just a very small team – I think the biggest we ever got was 12 lawyers – so you had a huge amount of responsibility very early on.’